satry22/Lets-Play/README.md

   - GitPod for developing the code
   - GitHub for deploying the project
   - HTML code
-  - CSS for styling
+  - CSS for styling the UI.
-  - JavaScript for function
+  - JavaScript for buisness.
-  - DevTools for developing the code
+  - DevTools for testing and de-bugging the code

 ## Testing